 The Honda EB2200i is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Honda EB2200i versus other generators

-- With a dry weight of 47.4 pounds, the Honda EB2200i finds itself in the expected weight range for generators able to produce between 1500 and 2500 rated watts.
+- Since the generator weighs in at a dry weight of 47.4 lbs, the Honda EB2200i belongs in the expected weight range for inverters which can produce between 1500 and 2500 rated watts.
 If you are concerned by weight, one of the champions in the above-mentioned power range is the Genmax GM2000i, with a dry weight of just 34.2 pounds.

-- At a lowest noise rating of 48 dBA, this inverter generator is one of the most quiet devices of similar power.
+- As its lowest possible noise is rated at 48 dBA, this inverter generator qualifies as one of the most quiet of the products of similar type and power.

-- As far as autonomy is concerned, providing up to 8.1 hours of runtime with a full tank at a 25% load, the EB2200i falls into the low end in comparison with other devices of a comparable power output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Yamaha EF2800i, with up to 14.7 hours.
+- As far as autonomy is concerned, providing up to 8.1 hours of runtime with a full tank at a 25% load, the EB2200i falls into the low end in comparison with other inverters of a comparable power output.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the DuroMax XP2300iH, as it provides up to 13 hours.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This inverter generator has an average fuel consumption among comparably powerful devices, as it reaches 0.12 GPH (gallon per hour) at a 25% load.
-If you are concerned with gasoline efficiency, having a fuel consumption of just 0.08 GPH, the Energizer eZV2200P is a device you could look out for.
+As this inverter generator uses an estimated 0.12 GPH (gallon per hour) at a 25% load, it finds itself in the average gasoline consumption range of similar products.
+If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the DuroMax XP2300iH.
+With a fuel consumption of as little as 0.08 GPH, it is one of the most efficient generators currently on the market.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.